 The B.A.A.S. program provides you with a direct path to a fully accredited bachelor’s degree if you have completed course work for technical, applied or military credit or have a technical or applied degree from a community or technical college.
 Our B.A.A.S. degree accepts and builds on these unique credits, combining them with course work intended to meet your individual or career goals.Learn more about Admissions

-B.A.A.S. students will complete the university core curriculum and additional upper level coursework to earn their Bachelor’s degree.
-With seven concentrations in administration, organizational supervision, social services, hospitality, media innovation, consumer behavior, and information technology, you can customize your coursework to create a degree path that’s right for you and your career.Learn more about Academics
+B.A.A.S. students will complete the university core curriculum and additional upper level coursework to earn their bachelor’s degree.
+With eight concentrations in administration, organizational supervision, social wellness and community, hospitality, media innovation, consumer behavior, data analytics, and information technology, you can customize your coursework to create a degree path that’s right for you and your career.Learn more about Academics

 The B.A.A.S. degree provides personalized advising to build on previously acquired academic, workforce/technical, and military credits.
 Focused academic concentrations and an integrative, multidisciplinary core tailor the college experience to the professional career goals of each student.
 Students who earn the B.A.A.S. degree are prepared to tackle new challenges as leaders in business, industry, non-profit organizations, and community engagement.Learn more about Careers

 The B.A.A.S. degree combines experience, discovery, collaboration and application.
 The courses have been developed by the University of North Texas (UNT) and are taught by UNT faculty with the support of teaching assistants.
 Courses are delivered on the Coursera platform giving you access to innovative learning technology and the flexibility to study on your schedule and on your preferred device.Learn more about Student Experience

 About the University of North Texas